CaptainPants/nodep-multipart-parser/readme.md

     responseType: 'text' // or 'blob' or 'arraybuffer' });

-// now response is either a SingularHttpContaent or MultipartHttpContent, and you can check which with a simple instanceof check
+// now response is either a SingularHttpContent or MultipartHttpContent, and you can check which with a simple instanceof check

 if (response instanceof MultipartHttpResponse) {
     let i = 1;